silvacms/documentation/source/silva/buildout/extending.rst

 * Software coming from a Subversion repository:

-  Like for tarball-distributed software, we are going to add a new part using the `subversion recipe
+  Just like for a tarball-distributed package, add a new part:
+  ``[svn-extra]`` using the `subversion recipe
   <http://pypi.python.org/pypi/infrae.subversion>`_ and refer it to
   our instance.

-  We take here the example of the trunk of the SilvaMailing product:
+  Here we use the SilvaMailing product trunk as an example:

   .. code-block:: ini